latkinson/spowerscripts/README.md

 @info /
 @input URL ENCODED STRING

-@param MORE_INFO = Any other information that you would like to share.
+@param MORE_INFO = Any other information that you would like to share. \n
 @info MAX LENGTH 2505
 @input URL ENCODED STRING